Cochlear Implant Lawsuit

 - Intermittent functioning

-Many young children have experienced an electrical shock from their defective cochlear implant.
+Many young children have experienced an electrical shock from their defective cochlear implants and have the trauma of undergoing replacement surgery on their implants.

 - The surgeon makes an incision (cut) behind the deaf person's ear before opening the mastoid bone